micag2025/Agentic_AI_Developer_Certification-Project_1/README.md

 • Evaluation loop or basic logging for QA
 • Basic UX (CLI, notebook, or minimal UI)

+ Setup Overview
+RAG (Retrieval-Augmented Generation) is used to augment LLM answers with data from a scientific paper corpus.
+LangChain is the orchestration layer to manage:
+   - Document loading
+   - Embedding and indexing
+   - Retrieval
+   - Prompting and LLM responses

 ## Features (to be changed)
 • _Automated Documentation ReadyTensor_: Extracts and processes documentation from various sources(?) while maintaining structural integrity.